thebells1111/learningsvelte/content/tutorial/01-random_quote_machine/09-right-panel-components/text.md

 </pc-panel>
 ```

-Instead of using a bunch of `div`s with classes, we can just create our own elements, and our html becomes a little bit more clear of what is going on.
-I'm prefaced each of my elements with `pc`, which is short for postcard, because a lot of what I've read recommends doing that in case one of our custom elements becomes a standard element, the code may break in a future browser, so the prefix is to help mitigate that.
+Instead of using a bunch of `div` tags with classes, we can just create our own elements, and our html becomes a little bit more clear of what is going on.
+I've prefaced each of my elements with `pc`, which is short for postcard, because a lot of what I've read recommends doing that.
+If one of our custom elements becomes a standard element, the code may break in a future browser, so the prefix is to help mitigate that.

-The right panel still looks the same, but we're now using custom elements.
+The right panel still looks the same, but now we're using custom elements.

 First, let's style the panel some.
 This is all pretty standard CSS.